brannondorsey/apibuilder/README.md

 ###How it works

 Setting up the API is easy!
-To add an API to an existing MySQL table simply place this repository's `include/` folder and `api.php` file in the directory where you want your api page to be located (If you want your api accessible at yourdomain.com/api.php you should put these files in your root directory).
+To add an API to an existing MySQL table simply place this repository's `api_builder_include/` folder and `api_template.php` file in the directory where you want your api page to be located (If you want your api accessible at yourdomain.com/api.php you should put these files in your root directory).
 Next update the `api_template.php` file to reflect your database info and [API customization](#customizing-your-api).
 Then save the updated file as `api.php` or whatever you want your API page to be called.

 Thats it!
 You can now access your MySQL database using the [API Builder URL Parameters](#api-parameter-reference) Below is an basic example of how the `$api` object can be setup.
 For more info and options check out the [API Builder documentation](COME BACK).

 ###Download

-You can direct download a .zip of API Builder by clicking [here](COME BACK).
+You can direct download a .zip of API Builder by clicking [here](https://github.com/brannondorsey/apibuilder/archive/master.zip).

 ###Example